 - Protecting Employee Well-being: A hostile work environment negatively affects employee mental health and can lead to stress, anxiety, or burnout.
 When employees feel unsupported, their engagement and productivity decrease.

 - Preventing Legal Issues: Failure to address a hostile work environment can lead to costly legal ramifications for the company.
-HR teams and business owners must be equipped to handle complaints, grievance, and discrimination at work effectively to prevent legal disputes that can arise from unresolved harassment or discrimination.
+HR teams and business owners must be equipped to handle complaints, grievances, and discrimination at work effectively to prevent legal disputes that can arise from unresolved harassment or discrimination.

 - Maintaining High Performance: In a hostile work environment, employees are more likely to feel disengaged and less motivated, which leads to lower performance.
 Leaders who understand the definition of a hostile work environment are better positioned to create a culture that promotes psychological safety, boosting team morale and productivity.